 Samsung has also revealed that the smartphone giant is looking forward to testing the functionality of this new digital currency within and inside its Galaxy smartphones.
 “Will it be possible to conduct payments via mobile phones using the digital currency with no internet availability, or to send remittances of the CBDC to other mobile phones or to other connected bank accounts, are the two core points that Samsung is looking at,” said an official.

 This entire program will be under the technical advisor, a role taken up by Samsung SDS.
-Escor, another company associated with Samsung SDS, will be in charge of handling the procedures for the experiments with the CBDC.
+Escor, another company associated with Samsung SDS, will handle the procedures for the experiments with the CBDC.